 We estimate that around 35% of children will qualify for EYPP funding each term.

 From April 2015 our work with children who qualified for Early Years Pupil Premium funding led to significant progress across targeted areas (Prime + Literacy and Numeracy).
 Our tracking data evidences that the gap between children who qualify for the EYPP and others is closing effectively.
-We expect to close the gap further.

 Our Pupil Premium Strategy document shows information for our previous and current year regarding our Pupil Premium plans.
 This document indicates our allocation of the Pupil Premium grant, the main barriers to educational achievement, how we propose to spend the Pupil Premium to address these barriers and how we will measure the impact.